openlegend/core-rules/core/SRD.md

 \
 **Attributes:** Alteration, Creation \newline

-**Description:** The target gains a extraordinary ability to heal their wounds.
+**Description:** The target gains an extraordinary ability to heal their wounds.
 Examples of this include the supernatural regeneration of a troll, or an ability to channel energy that results in healing.
 Regardless of the source, wounds close before the very eyes of an onlooker. \newline